Dazai-96/20AJ1A0496-Ismail-Basha-Mohammed/README.md

 # 20AJ1A0496-Ismail-Basha-Mohammed
-this consists of the files related to the assaignment as an intern in AIML course
+this consists of the files related to the assignment as an intern in AIML course